Skip to main content

 The Body’s Internal Messaging System

-Consider the as a sophisticated internal messaging network, where hormones serve as chemical messengers transmitting instructions to various cells and tissues.
+Consider the endocrine system as a sophisticated internal messaging network, where hormones serve as chemical messengers transmitting instructions to various cells and tissues.
 Testosterone, like other hormones, exerts its influence by binding to specific receptors on target cells, initiating a cascade of biological responses.
 The effectiveness of this messaging, and consequently the hormone’s impact, depends on several factors, including the amount of hormone available, the sensitivity of the receptors, and the efficiency of its metabolic processing.

 Why Individual Responses Vary